 In case you observe barren patches of turf in spring or fall, you should know you need to overseed – meaning to add turf seeds in thin or bare lawn areas to ensure a thick and strong turf growing uniformly and neatly.
 Seeding is also used to introduce newer and stronger grass varieties on your lawn.
 Your existing turf will benefit from the added improved seeds.

 While aeration and overseeding seem to be simple procedures, the activities occurring after them need to be implemented carefully.
 Our company can help you manage your turf and landscape in full accordance with the lawn’s needs.
-Watering freshly overseeded lawns and mowing them are both an art and a science and our specialists can implement such care programs so you don’t waste effort, time and money to engage in maintenance.
+Watering seeded lawns and timing the initial mowing is both an art and a science (yes, people do study turfgrass).
+Our specialists can implement the best customized program so you don’t waste effort, time, and money.

 Tips to Remember After You Seeded

 Many homeowners don’t know when and how to water the lawn and when to mow newly overseeded lawns.
 Here are some recommendations you need to pay attention to:

 - Keep at least ¼ of the top soil layer moist at all times to allow the seedlings to pick out from the aeration holes.

 - Water the freshly overseeded areas at least once or twice a day, depending on the turf species you introduced the weather conditions in your area and your soil’s needs for hydration.
 Best time for watering is in the morning!

 - Try to keep pedestrians and paws away from the seeded areas for a few weeks until the new grasses reach their recommended mowing heights.
 Children and pets should not step foot in these areas and even you should be careful about foot traffic when you water.